 "They could only promise to try."
 She swallowed hard.
 "There's only one thing we can be sure of."

-He made a small sound that may have been assent.
-"And that, too, the sensation—" His breath whispered against her face, and she shivered.
+Gaara made a small sound that may have been assent.
+"And that, too, the sensation—" His breath on her skin made her shiver.
 "We need to feel."

 She'd definitely never get rid of him.

 "Definitely."
-His other hand brushed against her hair, her throat, finally settling just below her ear, his fingertips pressing gently against the back of her skull.
-When he mirrored its position with the other, there was no denying that he was doing it to hold her in place; that the only way out of this situation would be to bolt immediately.
+His other hand brushed against her hair and her throat, then finally settled just below her ear, his fingertips pressing gently against the back of her skull.
+When he mirrored its position with the other she knew he meant to hold her in place, and the only way to prevent this gesture's inevitable conclusion would be to shut him down or bolt immediately.